 A little information is a dangerous thing.
-If a character overhears an acquaintance saying about him, "I'm gonna kill that guy tomorrow..." and walks away before she finishes, "...at basketball," well, he's missed a pretty important bit of context that drastically affects the meaning of that statement.
-And if he assumes that she literally means to murder him and starts taking precautions as if that were the case, he's going to wind up looking very foolish at the absolute least.
+If a character overhears an acquaintance saying about them, "I'm gonna slaughter that bastard tomorrow..." and walks away before they finish, "...at basketball," well, they've missed a pretty important bit of context that drastically affects the meaning of that statement.
+And if they assume that this acquaintance literally means to murder them and start taking precautions as if that were the case, they're going to wind up looking very foolish at the absolute least.

-- Mahou Sensei Negima! has a couple of these.
+- Negima!
+Magister Negi Magi has a couple of these.

 - Most obviously when a bunch of the girls overhear Friendly Neighborhood Vampire Evangeline requesting that Negi pay for that day's training session, which goes something along these lines:

 Negi: But Evangeline-san, we already did it, it's too much!

 - By the way, the payment was sucking blood from his arm.

 - Later on, Chachamaru nearly causes Chisame's head to explode with this poorly worded statement about Negi's martial arts training.:

 Chachamaru: I have been serving as Negi's partner every night and he seems to be happy about it.